 - Reduce Worker Fatigue and Effort or Labor Intensive Operation – Typically, humans dislike banal, repetitive tasks.
 However, computer systems perform them without complaint.
 Tasks that lack variability provide a place for automated systems to shine, but this also holds true for systems utilizing advanced sensors and integration.
 If the task requires conditions not suited to human comfort or focus, consider automation.

 - Prevent Products or Materials from Being Damaged or Destroyed – Humans make mistakes when they fatigue.
 This embodies the sentiment of the “human condition.”
 Mistakes using tools mean damaging raw materials, components, assemblies, and end products.

-- Increase Efficiency – Improving processes for efficiency makes a company more competitive, but do people always do the same thing in the same way every time they do it?
+- Increase Efficiency – Improving processes for efficiency makes a company more competitive, but do people always do the same thing, in the same way, every time they do it?
 No, human variation exists.
 Automated systems allow for improvements that benefit from consistent execution.
-Perfect planning and training does not defend against the human touch.
+Perfect planning and training do not defend against the human touch.

 - Collect Better Data – Remove the accidental data entry or missed data point from logging.
 Make the method of collecting sensor and process data regulated.

 - Improve Metrics – Sending reliable data directly to a database provides an ongoing resource.
 Does the process improve with changes?
 Why do I see more failures now than in the past?
 Leveraging data can provide these answers beyond a simple list of pass/fail statistics from the past.
 Correlation of associated process data with pass/fail records provides insight rather than guessing “what is causing this?”.

 - Devise the Right Process Improvements – Automated systems now collect reliable data.
 The database provides a searchable forum.
 What comes next?
 Equipped with copious amounts of reliable data, engineers make the most of this information.
 Where problems existed, light shines on the problem.
 Rather than just changing to seek “continuous improvement,” make changes with better information.